 - Starting too early kills the pace.
-We don’t care about the journey to work, it’s what happened at the office that matters.
+We don’t care about the trip to work, it’s what happened at the office that matters.

 - Failure to raise the stakes as time goes on can cause readers to lose interest.

-- Too much action without actual plot leaves your reader wondering why any of it matters.
+- Too much action without an actual plot leaves your reader wondering why any of it matters.